Activist Barington nominates its CEO as director at Eastern Co

-BOSTON (Reuters) - Activist hedge fund Barington Capital Group on Monday nominated its own chief executive and another candidate as independent directors for The Eastern Co, hoping to boost the value of its 5.2 percent stake in the manufacturing and industrial company.
+BOSTON, Feb 23 (Reuters) - Activist hedge fund Barington Capital Group on Monday nominated its own chief executive and another candidate as independent directors for The Eastern Co , hoping to boost the value of its 5.2 percent stake in the manufacturing and industrial company.

-A spokesman for The Eastern Co did not return a call for comment.
-The company’s share price climbed 2.42 percent on Monday.
+A spokesman for The Eastern Co was not immediately available for comment.

 Barington has said it is worried that the 157-year old company is too set in its ways.
 It has not added a new member to its five-person board since President Bill Clinton moved into the White House.
 Chief Executive Leonard Leganza, said Eastern does not like to respond to possible offers to merge that are made by email.
 Serious contenders would make their approach by letter, he said in an interview with the Republican American of Waterbury, Connecticut.